airbnb/mavericks/hellodagger/README.md

 * **Multibinding setup for Dagger**

   Every ViewModel using Dagger [assisted injection](https://dagger.dev/dev-guide/assisted-injection) needs a Factory interface annotated with `@AssistedFactory`.
-These factories are grouped together under a common parent type [AssistedViewModelFactory](src/main/java/com/airbnb/mvrx/hellodagger/di/AssistedViewModelFactory.kt) to enable a Multibinding Dagger setup.
+These factories are grouped together under a common parent type [AssistedViewModelFactory](src/main/java/com/airbnb/mavericks/hellodagger/di/AssistedViewModelFactory.kt) to enable a Multibinding Dagger setup.

-* **Removing boilerplate from a MvRxViewModelFactory**
+* **Removing boilerplate from a MavericksViewModelFactory**

-  An `MvRxViewModelFactory` is different than an AssistedInject Factory, and is still needed.
-Using this AssistedInject multibinding setup, most ViewModels will share the same boilerplate logic in their `MvRxViewModelFactory`'s.
-A [DaggerMvRxViewModelFactory](src/main/java/com/airbnb/mvrx/hellodagger/di/DaggerMvRxViewModelFactory.kt) has been added to eliminate this boilerplate.
+  An `MavericksViewModelFactory` is different than an AssistedInject Factory, and is still needed.
+Using this AssistedInject multibinding setup, most ViewModels will share the same boilerplate logic in their `MavericksViewModelFactory`'s.
+A [DaggerMavericksViewModelFactory](https://github.com/airbnb/mavericks/blob/master/hellodagger/src/main/java/com/airbnb/mvrx/hellodagger/di/DaggerMavericksViewModelFactory.kt) has been added to eliminate this boilerplate.

 ## Example

-* Create your ViewModel with an @AssistedInject constructor, an AssistedInject Factory implementing `AssistedViewModelFactory`, and a companion object implementing `DaggerMvRxViewModelFactory`.
+* Create your ViewModel with an @AssistedInject constructor, an AssistedInject Factory implementing `AssistedViewModelFactory`, and a companion object implementing `DaggerMavericksViewModelFactory`.

 ```kotlin
 class MyViewModel @AssistedInject constructor(